MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/transition-web-app.md

 - Although not required, we recommend a non-production environment to test your application and ensure it does not impact your current deployment or development cycles.
 More information: [Manage sandbox instances](/dynamics365/customer-engagement/admin/manage-sandbox-instances)

 ## Prepare the environment
-First, select a non-production environment and enable **Unified Interface Only** mode, which will use Unified Interface for all model-driven apps in the environment.
+First, select a non-production environment and enable **Use Unified Interface only** mode, which will use Unified Interface for all model-driven apps in the environment.
 This also includes any Dynamics 365 for Customer Engagement application modules originally configured for the Web Client.

 1. Sign in to [PowerApps](https://web.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), select **Environment**, and then select a sandbox environment.